 — Sen. Kirk Talbot (River Ridge, LA)

 As Senator, Cassidy makes assisting local leaders in securing federal grant funding for needed infrastructure projects a priority.
 Whether it is breaking ground on flood mitigation projects, improving ports, restoring roads or rebuilding bridges, investing in infrastructure in Southeast Louisiana means investing in the future of Southeast Louisiana.
-Cassidy helped secure funding for over 20 projects in Southeast Louisiana, like the replacement of the Belle Chasse Tunnel and Bridge, construct the new Louis Armstrong International Airport, and improve the I-12 corridor near Covington.
+Cassidy helped secure funding for over 20 projects in Southeast Louisiana, like the replacing the Belle Chasse Tunnel and Bridge, constructing the new Louis Armstrong International Airport, and improving the I-12 corridor near Covington.

 Cassidy recognizes Southeast Louisiana’s unique need to strengthen the area against storms and ecological disasters threatening our communities.
 In response to this need, he met with the head of the Army Corps of Engineers and successfully secured funding and completion of flood mitigation and coastal restoration projects in numerous areas of the southeast such as Grand Isle and Lake Pontchartrain’s West Shore.
 He also advocated for the funding of projects protecting the southeast’s extraordinary ecosystem, including substantial restoration and protection of areas threatened as a result of the opening of the Bonnet Carré spillway.

 Supporting Southeast Louisiana Workers